TimeToogo/ff-proxy/README.md

 However I digress, the TCP handshake process involves sending, at minimum, two packets between the client and remote server before a HTTP request (or any payload for that matter) is able to be exchanged, hence the client must wait for at least one network round trip before sending the HTTP request payload.

 On the other hand, we have the UDP protocol.
-UDP is very simple comparatively and does not provide the reliability and integrity guarantees that TCP does.
-Essentially UDP allows
+UDP is very simple comparatively and does not provide the reliability guarantees of TCP.
+Essentially UDP supports:

-- a client to send independent packets of data
+- sending independent packets of data
-- receive independent packet of data
+- receiving independent packets of data
-- broadcast packets to multiple hosts (cool but not relevant here)
+- broadcasting packets to multiple hosts (cool but not relevant here)

 ![UDP Communication](https://www.lucidchart.com/publicSegments/view/05fbc518-1dba-4df5-8a45-70affb1c106f/image.png)